-The sanctions, approved by President Barack Obama on New Year's Eve, target financial institutions that do business with Iran's central bank by barring them from opening or maintaining correspondent operations in the United States.
+The sanctions target financial institutions that do business with Iran's central bank by barring them from opening or maintaining correspondent operations in the United States.
 It would apply to foreign central banks only for transactions that involve the sale or purchase of petroleum or petroleum products.

 Japanese and South Korean institutions, with a bigger U.S. presence, would be more exposed to such penalties.
 But Chinese institutions also do business in the United States and Beijing might see such restrictions as interference in its foreign affairs.

 About 11 percent of China's oil imports in 2011 came from Iran, or about 560,000 barrels per day, a flow that increased in the latter half of the year, according to oil industry analysts Argus Media.
 The daily average for November was 617,000 barrels, close to a third of Iran's total oil exports of 2.2 million barrels a day, Argus said.

 Analysts say China would have a tough time replacing that supply.

 "China is the biggest buyer of the Iranian oil.
 How could China stop buying just because of the sanctions?" said Zhu Feng, a Peking University specialist in international relations.